 HEA 299F/399F.
 Substance Abuse.
 3 hours.
-January Two-week course.
+Offered on sufficient Demand.

 A study of narcotics and other dangerous drugs, including alcohol.
 Historical background, physical, psychological, and other aspects of addiction and dependency and legal aspects will be considered.
 Same as BIO 299D/399D, EDU 299A/399A, and PHS 299A/399A.